-Scratching or picking at the comedones (white or black heads) leads to increase in inflammation levels, which eventually spreads to the surrounding areas.
+Scratching or picking at the comedones (white or blackheads) leads to an increase in inflammation levels, which eventually spreads to the surrounding areas.
 The skin might remain red for quite a few days; pain and irritation may persist.

 Besides, some common myths surrounding acne can also contribute to acne-related complications.
 Contrary to common belief, stress and dirty skin do not cause acne.
 However, stress can worsen it.